dansmith-stripe/sa-summit-26-setup/README.md

 Without a custom catalog, Claude discovers the default Stripe Tech Café menu.

+### Security-key prompt while updating Claude Code

+During setup or reset, Claude Code may request Stripe authentication before it can add or remove the `summit-booking-demo` MCP configuration.

+If the terminal appears to pause at the Claude MCP step, check for a browser, macOS, or hardware-security-key prompt.
+Touch your security key and wait for the authentication step to finish.
+This is expected and does not mean the setup script has hung.

+Do not paste your Stripe secret key into Claude Code, chat, screenshots, recordings, or source control.

 ## Use a custom fictional catalog

 Use a custom catalog when you want to test different fictional business names, offerings, service names, descriptions, prices, or fulfillment wording.